 How is Expiration Dating Determined for the Launch of a New OTC Drug Product?

 FDA requires that the expiration date of each OTC drug product be supported by Real Time (RT) stability studies.
 That being said, FDA understands that drug owners would face undue hardship if they were required to wait the full two years it would take to generate RT stability data before launching a new OTC drug product with a 2-year expiration date.
-As a result, FDA allows for the extrapolation of accelerated stability data for determining expiry dating for initial launch, however FDA also requires that the same batch that was used for the accelerated study must also undergo concurrent RT stability testing.
+As a result, FDA allows for the extrapolation of accelerated stability data for determining expiry dating for the initial launch, however, FDA also requires that the same batch that was used for the accelerated study must also undergo concurrent RT stability testing.
 Accelerated stability studies alone cannot be used to support the expiration dating of OTC drug products.
 The results of accelerated studies must be confirmed through the conducting of RT stability studies.

 Interpretation of Accelerated Stability Studies

 As stated in the previous section, the results of accelerated stability studies may be used to approximate the shelf life of a new OTC drug product for launch.
-Historically, FDA has permitted three (3) months of acceptable accelerated stability test results to support a 2-year expiration date for product launch.
+Historically, the FDA has permitted three (3) months of acceptable accelerated stability test results to support a 2-year expiration date for a product launch.
 However, in recent years, FDA has tightened up its stability requirements for prescription (Rx) drugs, now requiring six (6) months of accelerated stability and one (1) year of RT stability data at the time of submission, and for it, granting only an 18-month (sometimes less) expiration date.
-Since OTC drug policy eventually tends to follow along the lines of Rx policy, it is prudent that for the launch of new OTC drug products, that six (6) months of accelerated stability testing now be conducted to support a 2-year expiry date for launch.
+Since OTC drug policy eventually tends to follow along the lines of Rx policy, it is prudent that for the launch of new OTC drug products, that six (6) months of accelerated stability testing now be conducted to support a 2-year expiry date for the launch.